Aswintherockers/videoeditingwebsite/README.md

    ```
    pip install -r requirements.txt
    ```
+"In that you install the wamp server in task bar "up arrow icon" is there you must click taht icon and the wamp server  it's like a spedometer like symbol you must click it and "put online " to  be given."
 4. **Database Configuration:**
    Set up your MySQL or PostgreSQL database and create a database for SnapEdit.
 Update the database configuration settings in the `config.py` file.